 - 1 maraschino cherry and lime wedge for garnish

-- In a cocktail shaker, combine rum, sweetened lime juice, Triple Sec or Cointreau, grenadine, and pineapple juice.
+- In a cocktail shaker, combine rum, sweetened lime juice, Triple Sec, grenadine, and pineapple juice.

 - Fill the shaker with ice and shake vigorously until well mixed and frosty.